 The Westinghouse WGen20000

-With a noise rating of 74 dBA (just slightly more noisy than a shower), the generator features a convenient and easy-to-use electric starter (battery included).
+With a noise rating of 74 dBA (just slightly more noisy than a vacuum cleaner), the generator features a hassle-free and practical electric starter (battery included).

 Outlets

-The control panel includes the following 9 AC outlets:
+The control panel is equipped with the following 9 AC outlets:

 Two Duplexes 120V 20A (5-20R) GFCI